oggioniale/WISP.data/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
-0 errors | 0 warnings | 0 notes

-## Resubmission / Submission notes
+There were 0 ERRORS, 0 WARNINGS, 1 NOTE.

-* This is a new release (initial submission to CRAN).
+* This is a new release.

+## Downstream dependencies
+There are no downstream dependencies.